-Revenue for the fiscal year ended December 31, 2022 amounted to ¥353,714 million, up 28.9% year-over-year.
-For the fiscal year ended December 31, 2022, the Company achieved record-breaking full-year revenue driven by the growth of existing titles and contributions from new titles based on our strength in live operations.
+Revenue for the fiscal year ended December 31, 2023 amounted to ¥423,356 million, up 19.7% year-over-year.
+For the fiscal year ended December 31, 2023, Nexon achieved record-breaking full-year revenue driven by the growth of existing titles and contributions from new titles based on our strength in live operations.
+In addition, revenue based on customer location grew double-digit year-over-year in all regions due in part to favorable foreign exchange rates.